 How does this help the Ocean?

 Our charity’s mission is to connect people with the Ocean, so we can inspire pro-Ocean behaviour.
-Connecting with Ocean animals at our centre of Ocean excellence can often be the catalyst for behaviour change .
+Connecting with Ocean animals at our centre of Ocean excellence can often act as the catalyst for long-term behaviour change .
 Additionally, breeding these species in aquaria supports wild populations via reintroduction programmes and the eventual eradication of wild caught individuals at aquaria around the world.

 How you can help?

-If you’re ever in Devon, UK, you can visit our Aquarium in Plymouth and see these stunning animals up close.
+If you’re ever in Devon, UK, why not visit our Aquarium in Plymouth and see these stunning animals up close?
 Or, to help us continue our world class animal care and breeding programmes, you can donate to our charity below.